Lord Azazello, The Castellan

 - Gudrun the Wasted - He contributes even bigger DEF numbers against shooting and is a capable melee solo in his own right.
 Parking something in the Aura and in one of the Trenches granted by the theme makes them virtually impossible to hit at range.

 - Ledfoot & Tredz With feat and stone they become pretty beefy and Ride Along and Bull doze are really important abilities to Azazello for threat ranges and getting to safety after doing work.
-They rae your most expensive free card and you are heavily incensivised to take them as such.

 - Pyre Troll - Flaming Fists is a very important damage buff to Az and his many combat solos.
 You get to cast it for free once per turn thanks to the theme benefit, as well.
 One of the main reasons to play the theme is this model in particular so don't leave your house without it!